 Vouchers are intended as a subsidy of two thirds (possibly more) of the value of an insulation project.

-“There is the possibility that the government's retrofit coordinators will prioritise other measures over secondary glazing , in other words owners that have identified secondary glazing as their priority might be told the vouchers are better spent on other works instead.
+“Undoubtedly the scheme's assessors will prioritise other measures over secondary glazing , in other words owners that have identified secondary glazing as their priority will be told the vouchers are better spent on other works first or instead.
 This might raise some disappointment and even contention.

 “Will home owners benefit?
 Some will of course.
-Many will not, especially the vulnerable who consequently go through another winter waiting for a grant to come through.
-Elderly and shielded individuals might suffer unnecessarily – we can only hope otherwise.
+Our worries will be for the vulnerable who could go through another winter waiting for a grant to come through.